-Your digestive system breaks down the protein-rich foods you eat into amino acids.
-Some of the amino acids are used for energy, but most of the amino acids are used to build body proteins…to produce neurotransmitters that keep our brains and bodies balanced…to transport and store nutrients…and to heal and repair tissues and organs.
+Your digestive system breaks down the protein foods you eat into amino acids.
+Some of the amino acids are used for energy, but most of the amino acids are used to build body proteins that:

-Because your body cannot store excess amino acids, you need to be eating plenty of them every day.
+Because your body cannot store excess amino acids, you need to be eating enough essential amino acids every day.
 If you’re limited in or missing just one of the essential aminos, then your physical and mental health can suffer.

 The Physical Ramifications of Not Getting Enough Amino Acids